MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2015/20151120-discrete-device-assignment-machines-and-devices.md

 Use the "-force" options only with extreme caution, and only when you have some deep knowledge of the device involved.
 You have been warned.

-Read the next post in this series:[ Discrete Device Assignment -- GPUs](/virtualization/community/team-blog/2015/20151123-discrete-device-assignment-gpus)
+Read the next post in this series:[Discrete Device Assignment -- GPUs](/virtualization/community/team-blog/2015/20151123-discrete-device-assignment-gpus)

 \-- Jake Oshins